Catapush/catapush-flutter-sdk/SETUP.md

 - For HMS follow [this documentation section](https://github.com/Catapush/catapush-docs/blob/master/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md#huawei-mobile-services-hms-module)

+### [Android] Multiple notification channels

+If you want to deliver a message to a specific notification channel you just need to set the `channel` attribute of the Catapush message you are sending to the same ID of the Android notification channel that you have previuosly created in your app.

+Then, when you initialize the Catapush Android SDK in your `Application.onCreate(…)` method, pass the main/default `NotificationTemplate` as 3rd argument of the `Catapush.init(…)` method and as 4th argument a `Collection<NotificationTemplate>` containing all the other templates, one for each additional notification channel that you want to use with Catapush.

+When a message with the `channel` attribute is received it gets published to the corresponding notification channel if a `NotificationTemplate` with a matchin ID is found, otherwise it will be published using the main/default `NotificationTemplate`.

 ### Initialize Catapush SDK
-You can now initialize Catapush using the following code in your main.dart file:
+You can now initialize the Catapush using the following code in your `main.dart` file:

 ```dart
 // To enable logging to the console